Global Health Student Experience

 This immersive course is designed for undergraduate students studying global health to gain firsthand experience with a host site’s health care system and to develop an in-depth understanding of the challenges of providing culturally sensitive services.
 It also provides the opportunity to strengthen soft skills critical to global health, such as cultural sensitivity, teamwork, critical thinking, self-awareness, and a deeper appreciation of inequities in power and privilege.
 Students are expected to engage with and support the work of the host organization and work for the benefit of the local population.

-Faculty conduct independent research projects on which students can volunteer to assist.
+Faculty conduct independent research projects on which undergraduate students can volunteer to assist.
 To apply, please email the faculty member listed on the projects at the link below.

-Explore opportunities here
+Explore research opportunities

 Research by Our Students